molokatanPrivate/advanced-item-crafting/README.md

 All weights, chances and mod ranges are used from this configs.

 ### Crafting Costs
+#### Epic Loot
-For Epic Loot, the defined upgrade costs are preserved.
+For Epic Loot, the defined upgrade costs are taken from Epic Loot configuration.
 You dont have to change anything.

+#### Item Perks
 Because of the advanced crafting options for perks, this plugin will have its own cost configurations.

+You can add default additional costs for each craft type.
+Simply set the values for "Item to use when ... a perk".
+The default costs is set to use epic scrap.
+*If your server is not supporting epic, you should change that.*

+Additional costs can be increased for each kit used during crafting process depending on the perk of the kit.

 ### Translations
 You will find out when looking into the language file, that this plugin barely uses translations.